SonamGadkari/project-management-knowledge-areas/docs/CostEstimation.md

 the resources needed to complete project activities.
 3. Cost Budgeting—allocating the overall cost estimate to individual work items.
-4. Cost Control—controlling changes to the project budget The budget of the project is $871,028.
+4. Cost Control—controlling changes to the project budget <br>
+The budget of the project is $871,028.
 The project manager will accordingly allocate the budget to each of department, depending on the number of resources, usage, roles and responsibilities.

 # Detailed Cost Estimation and Budget: